 The total rating points earned by a TV commercial aired over a set period.
 For example, airing a TV commercial three times during a program with a 1% rating yields 3 GRP.

-Koide: Understanding it in terms of actual people connects previously separate entities like "TV and the internet" or "terrestrial and satellite broadcasts," allowing us to "add them together."
+Koide: Understanding it in terms of actual people connects previously separate elements like "TV and online" or "terrestrial and satellite broadcasts," allowing us to "add them together."
 This makes it easier to understand when creating media plans or communicating the scale of initiatives to distribution channels.

 Additionally, from an advertiser's perspective, I'd like to request more diverse programming that targets specific viewer segments.
 Create shows tailored to what each generation, gender, and distinct segment wants—programs young women enjoy, shows older men prefer, and so on.
 Having clearly defined, focused programming allows for efficient ad exposure to the target audience.

 Television has moved beyond household ratings into the era of individual ratings.
 Depending on the advertising product, the programs advertisers seek are no longer those with a broad, evenly distributed audience across all age groups.
-Consequently, advertiser requests no longer concentrate on specific programs or time slots; they spread out across various program slots.
+Consequently, advertiser requests no longer concentrate on specific programs or time slots; they are distributed across various program slots.

-Furthermore, if the aforementioned viewer numbers were publicly disclosed, it would make calculating target CPM easier.
-It would also simplify efficiency comparisons with targeted digital advertising, opening up new opportunities.
+Furthermore, if the aforementioned viewer numbers were publicly disclosed, it would simplify calculations for target CPM (Cost Per Mille) and facilitate efficiency comparisons with targeted digital advertising, opening up new opportunities.

 ※CPM: Cost Per Mille (cost per 1,000 impressions)

-The amount required to reach 1,000 target households (people) with an advertisement.
+The amount required to reach 1,000 households (people) targeted by an advertisement.

 Oku: TV programs include both national and local ones.
 Are there unique advantages to running ads on local station programs?

-Koide: Local TV stations probably aren't fully aware of how affordable their CPM rates are within their own areas.
-When calculated based on total population, CPM rates in regional areas are significantly cheaper than in the Kanto region.
-There are many local areas where you can achieve 1000 GRPs at a very reasonable cost.
+Koide: I suspect local TV stations aren't fully aware of how affordable their CPM rates are within their own areas.
+When calculated based on total population, CPM rates in regional areas are significantly lower than in the Kanto region.
+Many local markets exist where you can achieve 1000 GRPs at a very reasonable cost.

 Oku: In a way, it's similar to A/B testing in internet advertising, but it's fascinating as a TV advertising approach.
-With viewer count tracking, diverse programming tailored to specific demographics, and local-first commercial broadcasts, there still seems to be plenty of room for TV alone to innovate and evolve to suit the current era.
+With viewer count tracking, diverse programming tailored to specific demographics, and local-first commercial broadcasts, TV alone still has plenty of room to innovate and evolve to meet today's demands.
 Thank you for your valuable insights today.